littleecooper/eleanor-blog/src/blog.md

 2) Create more mini games using python or javascript
 3) Apply for the Get into Tech course facilitated by Sky
 4) Search for more online courses
-5) Complete more pizzles on Hackerrank
+5) Complete more puzzles on Hackerrank

 I am determined to go through more of these to help improve my coding skills for the better and get more confident with coding.